-All Year 9 students take Health for one semester.
+All Year 9 and 10 students take Health, and may continue to take it through Year 11-13 for NCEA Levels 1 – 3 and Scholarship.
 They may then choose the subject as an Option in Year 10, and may continue to take it through Years 11-13 for NCEA Levels 1-3 and Scholarship.

 Senior Health – NCEA Levels 1-3 and Scholarship